 In the production of control units, the high-tech company relied on an automated production line with a magnetic transport system to move components from one processing station to the next.
 To achieve higher output in this system through faster cycle times, Bosch aimed to speed up the travel of the workpiece mover, 20 to 40 of which travel on a production line.
 To achieve this, the weight of the mover, which glides along the transport paths with the workpieces, had to be reduced by 30 %.

 The design experts at FIT rethought the mover, transforming it from a multi-part, milled version into a one-piece lightweight version that can be manufactured additively.
-Read more in our detailed product use case.
+Read more about this soon in our comprehensive Inspiration Book!

 The following use case from cigarette production shows that even small components can be essential for the reliable running of manufacturing processes.